AFellowSpeedrunner/SmolXP/README.md

 Incredibly, TinyXP is able to run with just 24MB of RAM and 32MB of VRAM.

-With VMware Tools installed with no pagefile and compression enabled, it can reach 270-275MB of space on a 5GB storage medium.
+With VMware Tools installed with no pagefile and compression enabled, it can take up only 270-275MB of space on a 5GB storage medium.

 On a VMware virtual machine, it can boot in 16 seconds with 2GB of RAM, 8GB of VRAM, and on an M.2 SSD.